Threat Unknown - Security Consulting Logo

 Sometimes the smaller vendor has the only product that fits the use case.
 Enterprises do choose them, but rarely with a handshake and hope.
 They choose them with conditions.

-If you are that smaller vendor, you should expect two things.
+If you are that smaller vendor, expect two things.
 First, the contract may include security requirements with a timeline.
 Second, someone on the buyer side may actively work with you over months to get you to an acceptable baseline, because they want the product but they cannot justify the risk otherwise.

 This is where founders can turn security into value.
 You can make it easy for the buyer to say yes by being structured about how you close gaps.
-That looks like a clear plan, predictable milestones, and evidence that shows progress without drama.
+That looks like a clear plan, predictable milestones, and proof that shows progress without drama.

 Practical next step: build the baseline that makes progress predictable